+91 9212777224 Safari Booking

 In summer, wear light cotton clothes with sunglasses and a hat for the sun.
 In winter, wear warm clothes and jackets.
 Choose light and dull colors to blend with the environment.

-Q. Can one do bird watching in Corbett National Park?
+Q. Can one do bird watching in Corbett?

 Yes, Corbett National Park has more than 600 bird species that attract many bird lovers.
 Mornings are the best time to spot birds chirping and flying around.